Git Fetch vs Git Pull: What Is the Difference?

 Fetch vs Pull in Detail

-Understanding the difference between fetch and pull is essential for choosing the right approach.
+Understanding the difference between fetch and pull is essential for choosing the right approach in different situations.
+Each has its place, and knowing which to use makes your workflow smoother.

 | Feature | git fetch | git pull |